MSeidelFed/KineticMSI/USAGE.md

 *This function allows removal of MSI pixels that would impair interpretation of true 0% enrichment in the downstream calculations.*

-The function generates corrected csv files and a list with the corrected matrices as a return object in the R environment.The function takes an entire directory and it grabs either all csv files within the provided directory.
+The function generates corrected csv files and a list with the corrected matrices as a return object in the R environment.The function takes an entire directory and it grabs all csv files within the provided directory.
 The function grabs each isotopologue envelope and sets to NA all of those pixels that would produce a misinterpretation of the NIA correction leading to misinterpreted enrichment percentages.

 * Filtering step 1 – All pixels with M0 = 0 are deleted (replaced with NA).